Cha Jun-hwan: 2021–22 season: Four Continents champion and Beijing Olympics

-2022–23 season
+2022–23 season: World silver medalist

-Following the end of the Beijing Olympic cycle, Cha said he wanted to break his habit of using "rather classical music" and instead ", I wanted to show a different side of my character and reinvent myself on the ice.
+Following the end of the Beijing Olympic cycle, Cha said he wanted to break his habit of using "rather classical music" and instead, "I wanted to show a different side of my character and reinvent myself on the ice.
 I wanted something modern, with vocals."
-He and choreographer Shae-Lynn Bourne chose the music of Michael Jackson for the short program, while the free skate used the soundtrack of the James Bond film No Time to Die, which he cited as one of his favourites.
+He and choreographer Shae-Lynn Bourne chose the music of Michael Jackson for the short program while the free skate used the soundtrack of the James Bond film No Time to Die, which he cited as one of his favorites.
 Cha opted to begin the season with back-to-back events on the Challenger series, citing a desire for "motivation for myself to improve as quickly as possible."
 He won silver at the 2022 CS Nepela Memorial and then gold at the 2022 CS Finlandia Trophy on the following weekend.

 Cha's first Grand Prix assignment of the year was the 2022 Skate America, where he won the bronze medal.
 He said the result was "not perfect, and it was not what I wanted, but I tried hard, and I'm quite satisfied."
 At this second event, the 2022 NHK Trophy, he finished sixth in the short program after two jumping errors.
 He rallied in the free skate, finishing second in that segment and rising to third overall for his second bronze medal of the series.
 He expressed pleasure at the result after disappointment on the previous day.

-After winning a seventh consecutive national title, Cha competed at the 2023 Four Continents Championships, and finished fifth in the short program after falling on his jump combination and having his triple Axel called on the quarter.
+He won the 2022 Ranking Competition held in December in South Korea for the sixth time and his seventh consecutive title at the 2023 South Korean Championships held in January.
+Cha competed at the 2023 Four Continents Championships and finished fifth in the short program after falling on his jump combination and having his triple Axel called on the quarter.
 A strong free skate lifted him to fourth overall.
+He revealed that this result was difficult, so he decided to compete at the National Winter Sports Festival held a week later to "reset [his] body and mind and erase bad memories to start fresh."
+He participated in the university division of the event and placed first.